eddthebedd/BC-4-Year-Planner-App/README.md

 # BC 4 Year Planner

 The BC 4 Year Planner is an academic planning application made for Boston College by Django-Unchained to assist first year students in exploring potential major/minor courses and plan out different schedules for their 4 year academic tenure.
+To see all commits, visit https://github.com/CSCI3356-Spring2024/Django-Unchained

 ## Commands